 - Drinks and snacks are welcome in the classroom

-Food and Health Safety manages the foodservice industry and public health issues including issuing health permits and monitoring public and semi-public swimming pools located within the city.
+Health and Food Safety manages the food service industry and public health issues, including issuing health permits and monitoring public and semi-public swimming pools located within the city.
 A licensed Inspector also performs inspections on all Temporary Food Establishments for public city events.

 Food Establishment Application (PDF) - in order to open a restaurant, the owner must submit a Health Permit Application.
 If the project includes construction or a remodel, a Building Permit must also be submitted for approval.